 Exchange fees are also easy to minimize by shopping around for the best exchange to suit your needs — or even avoiding exchanges altogether.
 In addition, it's much cheaper to fund accounts with domestic ACH transfers rather than trying to use credit cards or international wire transfers.
 ACH funding is free on exchanges like Coinbase Pro.

-Tax Implications of Fees
+Tax Implications of Transaction Fees

 The good news is that some transaction fees are tax deductible since cryptocurrencies are treated as property in the U.S.